-9 But there was a certain man in the city named Simon, who had earlier been practicing sorcery; he used to astonish the people of Samaria, while claiming that he was an important person.
+9 But there was a certain man in the city named Simon, who had earlier been practicing sorcery; he used to astonish the peo-I see the heavens opened, and the Son of ple of Samaria, while claiming that he was an important person.
 10 All the Samaritans, from the least to the greatest, paid attention to him; they said, "This man is that power of God which is called Great."
 11 They listened to him, because he had astonished them for a long time with his 12 But when they believed sorceries.
 Philip as he proclaimed the good news about the kingdom of God and the name of Jesus Christ, they were baptized, both men and women.
 13 Even Simon himself believed, and after he was baptized he stayed with Philip constantly.
 When he saw signs and mighty deeds taking place, he was amazed.